Rey Fuentes

-Reymond Louis Fuentes (born February 12, 1991) is a Puerto Rican former professional baseball outfielder.
-He played in Major League Baseball (MLB) for the San Diego Padres, Kansas City Royals, and Arizona Diamondbacks.
+Reymond Louis Fuentes (born February 12, 1991) is a Puerto Rican professional baseball outfielder who is a free agent.
+He has played in Major League Baseball (MLB) for the San Diego Padres, Kansas City Royals, and Arizona Diamondbacks.

 Early life

 Fuentes attended Fernando Callejo High School in Manatí, Puerto Rico where he was a sprint champion.

 Professional career

 Boston Red Sox

-Fuentes was drafted by the Boston Red Sox in the first round of the 2009 MLB Draft.
+Fuentes was drafted by the Boston Red Sox in the first round of the 2009 MLB draft.
 He was the 28th overall pick of the draft, and was given a $1,134,000 signing bonus.

 San Diego Padres

 On December 6, 2010, he was traded to the San Diego Padres along with Anthony Rizzo, Casey Kelly, and Eric Patterson for first baseman Adrián González.
 Fuentes was ranked between the sixth and tenth best prospect in the Red Sox organization.

 Fuentes spent 2011 with the High-A Lake Elsinore Storm where he hit .275 in 510 at-bats and stole 41 bases.
 In 2012, he played 134 games in center field with the Double-A San Antonio Missions where his average dropped to .218 in 473 at-bats.
 Fuentes again opened 2013 with the Missions and raised his average to .316 with 6 home runs and 29 stolen bases in 93 games, spending time at all 3 outfield positions.
 He was promoted to the Triple-A Tucson Padres on August 10 where he collected 23 hits in 14 games before his Major League call-up.

 Fuentes played for the World Team in the 2013 All-Star Futures Game.

 Fuentes was called up to the Major Leagues from Triple-A on August 26, 2013, and started in center field that night.
 He remained with the team for the remainder of the year, making six more starts in center and appearing in a total of 23 games.
 He collected 5 hits in 33 at-bats and also had 3 stolen bases.